The term "morning sickness" is used to describe nausea and vomiting during pregnancy. Some women also have the symptoms of dizziness and headaches.

 Vitamin B6 (100 mg or less daily) has been shown to ease symptoms of morning sickness.
-Many doctors and midwives recommend trying it first before trying other medicine.
+Many health care providers recommend trying it first before trying other medicines.

 Matthews A, Dowswell T, Haas DM, Doyle M, O'Mathúna DP.
 Interventions for nausea and vomiting in early pregnancy.
 Cochrane Database Syst Rev. 2010;9:CD007575.